WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 Generally, don't express months as numerals as the date format is varied in different parts of the world.
 For example, the date 01/02/20 is interpreted differently in different regions:
-- In the British date format, 01/02/20 means 1 February, 2020.
+- In the British date format, 01/02/20 means February 1, 2020.
 Here, the order is *day, month, year*.
-- In the American date format, 01/02/20 means 2 January 2020.
+- In the American date format, 01/02/20 means January 2, 2020.
 Here, the order is *month, day, year*.
 - In date formats of some other regions, 01/02/20 means 20 February, 2001.
-Here, the order is *year, months, day*.
+Here, the order is *year, month, day*.

-Hence, dates in the numerical format may be confusing for a global audience.
+Hence, expressing dates in the numerical format may be confusing for a global audience.
 To avoid confusion, generally express dates in words.

+**Examples**

+[warning] Not Recommended: 01/02/20 or 01/02/2020 [/warning]
+[warning] Not Recommended: 01.02.20 or 01.02.2020 [/warning]
+[warning] Not Recommended: 01-02-20 or 01-02-2020 [/warning]
+[tip] Recommended: January 2, 2020 [/tip]
+[tip] Recommended: Thursday, January 2, 2020 [/tip]